 It's difficult to beat University of Connecticut if you wish to study Agricultural Economics & Business.
 Students who graduate from the agricultural business program make an average of $43,777 in the first five years of their career and $81,448 after their first five years of their career.
 This school is located in the suburban area of Storrs, Connecticut, near shops and other entertainment.

-General psychology is the most popular major at University of Connecticut.
 Each year, roughly 64.0% freshmen receive scholarships, with the average award being $9,228.
+Merely 3.0% of University of Connecticut graduates have defaulted on their student loans.
+That's notable, because the default average is 7.0%.
 Find all of University of Connecticut's rankings to learn more about the college.